-Demi Moore’s father left before she was born, and the man who became her stepfather was frequently out of work, forcing the family to move frequently, according to Hello!
+Demi Moore’s father left before she was born, and the man who became her stepfather was frequently out of work, forcing the family to move regularly, according to Hello!
 Magazine.
 The high school dropout went on to blossom into a two-time Golden Globe nominee with a net worth of $150 million.
-With 60 acting credits in the industry, Moore’s career has spanned more than 35 years.
+With more than 60 acting credits in the industry, Moore’s career has spanned more than 35 years.

 Find Out: The Richest Celebrity Couples Right Now

 Sylvester Stallone was born in New York City’s Hell’s Kitchen, where his mother was a hairdresser.
 Dead broke and expecting a child, he took bit parts in B-movies.
 At one point, he even sold his dog for cash.
-Today, he’s one of the most lucrative action stars in Hollywood history, with a net worth of $400 million and a portfolio of films that earned more than $4.4 billion worldwide.
+Today, he’s one of the most lucrative action stars in Hollywood history, with a net worth of $400 million and a portfolio of films that have earned more than $4.4 billion worldwide.

-In 2014, Joaquin Phoenix revealed to Playboy that his childhood involved a Spartan existence with his family, who trekked through South America as part of a religious cult called Children of God.
+In 2014, Joaquin Phoenix revealed to Playboy that his childhood involved a spartan existence with his family, who trekked through South America as part of a religious cult called Children of God.
 Today, his fortunes have changed dramatically.
-He has more than 50 credits for movies like “Gladiator” and “Walk the Line,” three Oscar nominations and a net worth of $30 million
+He has more than 50 credits for movies like “Gladiator” and “Walk the Line,” three Oscar nominations and a net worth of $30 million.

 Billy Bob Thornton